 2 âThe diamonds herein invoiced have been purchased from legitimate sources not involved in the funding of conflict and in conformance with United Nations resolutions.
 The seller hereby guarantees that these diamonds are conflict free, based on personal knowledge and/or written guarantees provided by the supplier of these diamondsâ.

-Damien Dernoncourt â CEO John Hardy
+Damien Dernoncourt â Non-Executive Chairman John Hardy